mattrltrent/trent/README.md

 - 🔥 Includes custom `Option.Some(...)`/`Option.None()` types for safety.
 - 🔥 Clean separation of concerns: UI layer & business logic layer.

-### Widget Layer That "Responds" To Your Business Logic States
+### UI Layer That "Responds" To Your Business Logic States

 - `Alerter` widget that listens to one-time state `alert(...)`s from your business logic layer.
 - `Digester` widget that builds your UI based on your current business logic state.